mousepawmedia/devdocs/source/guides/contrib.rst

     $ arc diff

-The first time you run ``arc diff``, it will bring up a form for you to fill out to create a new Differential.
+The first time you run ``arc diff``, it will bring up a form for you to fill out to create a new Revision.
 Give it a brief, descriptive title.
 Describe your overall plans in the description.

 If you're ready for code review and feedback, add a reviewer.
 If you don't